kwabenaOwusu/CoronaInterventionsABM/README.md

 * Different levels of adherence to  social distancing on infections
 * Different levels of time spent outside on infections.
 * Different levels of risk to life  on infections
+* Combinations of the above paramaters that reduces infections.

 </details>